modelreg/modelreg/README.md

 that DJI recently proposed (some of the guys in our civil aviation government body are playing with that idea as well)

-We're explicitly trying to build this as free software, so clubs all over the world could run this themselves if they want.
+We're explicitly building this as free software, so clubs all over the world could run this themselves if they want.
+For the same reason, we're not using anything too new or fancy, so deployments should be simple and easy, with only a few standard django commands.

-So - what's your take on this?
-Do you see any obvious flaws or things that we would HAVE to include to make this actually useful?

 Project status